Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Visa applicants should go to the following links:

 The currency of Hungary is the Forint.
-At the end of July 2021, USD 1 converted to HUF 299 (please check the Internet for the most current exchange rate).
+On July 21, 2022, 1 USD converted to HUF 391 (please check the Internet for the most current exchange rate).

 Hungary’s highways are generally in good condition, with five major express toll highways connecting Budapest with the neighboring countries of Austria, Slovenia, Croatia, Serbia, and Ukraine and motorways extending to Slovakia and Romania.
 The total length of highways in Hungary is more than 1,500 kilometers (932 miles).

 Budapest is served by an efficient public transportation system based on four subway lines and supplemented by a comprehensive bus and tram system.
 Taxis are also readily available.
 It is advisable to phone for a taxi from one of Budapest’s major companies, rather than hailing one off the street, as it helps to ensure the appropriate fare.
 Uber is not available in Hungary, but a similar service provider exists named Bolt Taxi.
-Taxis have a fixed tariff of 300 HUF/Km (USD 1.2/Km) in addition to the one-off basic fee of HUF 700 (USD 2.60) and waiting fee of 75 HUF/min (USD 0.3/min).
-A ride from the airport to the city center should typically cost around HUF 9,000 (USD 37) depending on traffic conditions.
-The Airport Shuttle offers reliable service and costs around USD 25.
+Taxis in Budapest have a fixed tariff of 400 HUF/Km (USD 1.2/Km) in addition to the one-off basic fee of HUF 1000 (USD 2.60) and waiting fee of 100 HUF/min (USD 0.3/min).
+A ride from the airport to the city center should typically cost around HUF 15,000 (USD 37) depending on traffic conditions.
+The Airport Shuttle offers reliable service and costs around USD 35.
 Direct shuttle buses between the hotel quarter and the airport are also available for travelers.

 English is regularly used for business in Hungary, especially among multinational firms.
 However, Hungary’s smaller and state-owned firms may have managers who speak limited English.
 In this case, an interpreter may be used for meetings, though it is wise to discuss this in advance.
 German is the second most common foreign language.